Mechanical Engineering (MECH)

 Prerequisites: (MATH-204 or MATH-204H) and MECH-310

 This is the first course in System Dynamics.
 The objective of this course is to provide an understanding into basic principles and methods underlying the time domain, dynamic characterization of physical systems and components.
 The focus is on a multi-discipline approach.
-Construction of mathematical models of systems using energy, power Bond-graph, and state space models is emphasized.
-Application of modeling techniques to understanding the behavior of free vibration (damped and undamped), forced vibration for harmonic excitation, and systems involving multi-degrees of freedom will be discussed.
+Derivation of mathematical models of systems using energy and state space models is emphasized.
+Application of modeling techniques to understand the behavior of free vibration (damped and undamped), forced vibration for harmonic excitation, and systems involving multi-degrees of freedom, including the use of frequency response and Bode plots, will be discussed.
 MECH-331 must be taken concurrently (or previously passed) with this course.

 Lecture: 3, Lab 0, Other 0